-A series of studies [9, 59, 101, 102] are aimed to learn fair representation through adversarial learning.
-The basic framework is shown in Fig.4(a).
+A series of studies [9, 55, 95, 96] are aimed to learn fair representation through adversarial learning.
+The basic framework is shown in Figure 4(a).
 Apart from the recommendation model, they often introduce a discriminator for each fairness-related attribute.
-These discriminators will predict the corresponding attribute value based on the representations outputted by a filter module which is designed to remove unfair information in original representations.
-If the discriminator cannot determine the value of these fairness-related attributes according to the filtered representations, the filtered representations will be fair.
-The learning process can be formalized as the following two-player minimax game.
+These discriminators will predict the corresponding attribute value based on the representations outputted by a filter module that is designed to remove unfair information in original representations.
+If the discriminator cannot determine the value of these fairness-related attributes according to the filtered representations, then the filtered representations will be fair.
+The learning process can be formalized as the following two-player minimax game:

-$$\min{R} \max{D} L(R, D) = L_R - \lambda L_D \tag{34}$$
+$$\min\max L(R,D) = L_R - \lambda L_D.$$ (34)

-Here L_R is the recommendation loss, and L_D is the attribute prediction loss of discriminators.
+Here, L_R is the recommendation loss, and L_D is the attribute prediction loss of discriminators.
 R is the parameters for the recommendation model, and D is the parameters of discriminators. λ is a hyperparameter.
 We briefly introduce these methods below.